-• Suspension or other eligibility restrictions Suspension for a specified period of time from participation, in any capacity, in any program, activity, Event, or competition sponsored by, organized by, or under the auspices of the USOPC, any NGB, any LAO, and/or any HPMO, or at a facility under the jurisdiction of the same.
+• Suspension or other eligibility restrictions Suspension for a specified period of time from participation, in any capacity, in any program, activity, Event, or competition sponsored by, organized by, or under the auspices of the USOPC, any NGB, or any LAO, or at a facility under the jurisdiction of the same.
 In the Center's discretion, a suspension may include restrictions or prohibitions from some types of participation but allowing participation in other capacities.